 The below tip sheet gives instructions on how to print patient labels, if needed for use with third-party professional billing sheets, special consent forms, or other objects requiring patient identification.

-If a Connect Care documentation encounter is used to generate clinical documentation where there is a paper record of care, the resulting note (e.g., history & physical, consult, discharge, progress) must be printed and placed in the paper chart.
+If a Connect Care documentation encounter is used to generate clinical documentation where the legal record of care is paper, the resulting note (e.g., history & physical, consult, discharge, progress) must be printed and placed in the paper chart.
+Ensure that any printing is done after the relevant note is completed and signed in Connect Care.
+Once signed follow these additional steps:

 Within the same (e.g., documentation) encounter, use the "Chart Review" activity to access a list of all clinical documentation ("Notes" tab) and select the recently entered note.